tidal3527/stable-research/docs/02-market-trends/01-stablecoins-emerging-markets/index.md

 ### **Business Operations in Volatile Economies**

-Businesses operating in unstable economic environments are leveraging stablecoins for payments, payroll, and supply chain settlements.
+Businesses operating in unstable economic environments are leveraging stablecoins for payments, payroll and supply chain settlements.
 By bypassing local currency volatility, companies can ensure price stability for contracts and transactions.
 In Venezuela, stablecoins like DAI and USDC have become preferred alternatives for salary payments and vendor settlements.

 ## The Future of Stablecoins as a Financial Instrument